 Managing supply shortages and bottlenecks

 Managing resources while providing adequate care to patients is not an easy task especially in the case of a highly contagious virus like the COVID-19.
 But failing to do so could also prove to be fatal and result in a vicious cycle that the US healthcare system has already started witnessing.
 During the existing crisis, healthcare providers are not just facing shortages in testing equipment and staff, but there is also a significant scarcity of protective gear for healthcare workers.
-This leaves them highly vulnerable to the infection as the patient inflow to healthcare facilities increase.
+This leaves them highly vulnerable to infection as the patient inflow to healthcare facilities increase.
 In countries like Spain and Italy, close to 15% of the COVID-19 patients consists of healthcare workers.
 A similar situation could make the existing healthcare staff shortage worse for the US healthcare system.
-Identifying the root cause of the supply bottlenecks and timely forecasting of probable bottlenecks in supply of testing and protective equipment can help avoid such adversities to a large extent.
+Identifying the root cause of the supply bottlenecks and timely forecasting of probable bottlenecks in the supply of testing and protective equipment can help avoid such adversities to a large extent.
 Proactive and agile supply forecasting provides important visibility into the future state of the supply chain and enables organizations to effectively identify potential shortages well in advance.
 Pooling resources from other healthcare facilities in the country that have lower demand can also help stabilize the demand-supply gaps.

 For detailed insights into how providers in the US healthcare system can better manage their resources and bridge supply-demand gaps with healthcare market intelligence, Request a free proposal.